In this lesson, you will learn how to insert a waterfall chart.

 Currently, the chart doesn’t resemble a waterfall chart.
 To change this, click on one of the blue columns (Excel ticks all) and format the column.
 A dialog box appears, where you should select ‘No fill’.

 To make it look like a waterfall chart in the same dialog box, in the ‘Series Options’ tick ‘Gap Width’ at 0% (‘No Gap’).

 For an even more attractive graph, format the column with the revenue and profits by setting the fill color to green.

-Just a few trinkets and a graph and it will be ready.
-Add data labels, and change the scale on the axis of the chart.
+After making a few adjustments and applying formatting, your waterfall chart will be ready.
+Include data labels and consider adjusting the axis scale on the chart.

-The waterfall chart is ready.
-Isn't it true that it is interesting?
+Your waterfall chart is now complete.
+Doesn’t it look intriguing?
 It looks different from the commonly used types of charts, and it is very readable.
 In the same way, the waterfall chart can be used to illustrate your monthly budget.